inversify/inversify-express-utils/README.md

 ## BaseMiddleware

-We can extend `BaseMiddleware` in order to be able to inject dependencies into a Express middleware function and to be able to access the `HttpContext` from the middleware.
+Extending `BaseMiddleware` allow us to inject dependencies and to be access the current `HttpContext` in Express middleware function.

 ```ts
 import { BaseMiddleware } from "inversify-express-utils";